 Results Format field

-The Results Format field determines the output of the API data.
-By default there are 2 options: PHP array data or JSON string and the format you choose will largely depend on how you are going to use the returned data.
+The Results Format field determines the output of the API data and there are 2 options: PHP array data or JSON string

 JSON string